People that were sending out the criminals, the illegal aliens coming from their countries were taken aback.

 Welcome to the revolution.

-Sean Hannity.
+Sean Hennedy.

-More behind the scenes information on breaking news and more bold inspired solutions for America.
+More behind the scenes information on breaking news and more bold, inspired solutions for America.

 Coming up next, our final news roundup and information overload hour.

-All right, news roundup information overload hour.
+All right, news roundup, information overload hour.

-Toll-free R number is 800-941 Sean.
+Toll-free our number is 800-941 Sean.

-If you want to be a part of the program, uh we have so much ground to cover uh with hearings going on for RFK Jr., Cash Patel, and for Tulsi Gabbard, who we've been discussing all of them today.
+If you want to be a part of the program, we have so much ground to cover with hearings going on for RFK Jr., Kash Patel, and for Tulsi Gabbard.

-He's sort of like Chuck Schumer uh out of Illinois, and you know, he's just a smear merchant.
+He's sort of like Chuck Schumer out of Illinois.

-This is this is uh Dick Durbin.
+This is Dick Durbin.

-One of my colleagues described her as a quote, crazy conspiracy theorist who regularly utters disgusting garbage.
+One of my colleagues described her as a, quote, crazy conspiracy theorist who regularly utters disgusting garbage.

 Another called her really toxic.

-Senator, as you can see, I took a photograph with an individual who at showed up at a book event.
+Senator, as you can see, I took a photograph with an individual who showed up at a book event.

-I don't believe I'm guilty by association, and I certainly don't believe that an individual who is the first minority to serve as a deputy director of national intelligence for this country is a racist in any way, and I detest any conjecture to the contrary.
+I don't believe I'm guilty by association, and I certainly don't believe that an individual who was the first minority to serve as the deputy director of national intelligence for this country is a racist in any way.

 Good for him.